 · Coproducing Asia: Locating Japanese-Chinese Regional Film and Media.
 Minneapolis: University of Minnesota Press, 2014.

 · “Working Through China: Scaled Convergence and the Contingencies of East Asian Film Co-production.”
 Screen, 56.2 (Summer) 2015.

-· “Film and Media Locations: Toward a Dynamic and Scaled Sense of Global Place,” Framing the Global.
+· “Film and Media Locations: Toward a Dynamic and Scaled Sense of Global Place,” Framing the Global: Entrypoints for Research.
 Ed.
 Hilary Kahn.
 (Bloomington: Indiana University Press), 2014.

 · "Co-Producing Cross-Border Action: Technologies of Contact, Masculinity and the Asia-Pacific Border."
 Culture, Theory & Critique, 5.1 (April) 2011.

 · "Framing Tokyo Media Capital and Asian Co-production,” East Asian Cinemas: Regional Flows and Global Transformations.
 Ed.
 Vivian Lee.
 London: Palgrave P, 2011.